dudash/openshift-workshops/www/3.3/default/workshop-lab-rollbacks.md

       <div class="panel-body">

 <blockquote>
-Click on "Browse" and then click on "Deployments"
+Click on "Applications" and then click on "Deployments"
 </blockquote>
 This is going to show basic details for all deployment configurations in this project